 While dealing with mixed content may seem like a huge job (especially if you have a well established website) the possible consequences of not doing this work could end up being more costly in the long run.
 Our advice is to set aside some time each week to review your site and update its mixed content now.

-To prevent your website being blocked due to mixed content, for £150 + VAT The Typeface Group can carry out a detailed SEO Audit and review, providing you with a full website performance report and a plan of action.
+To prevent your website being blocked due to mixed content, the Typeface Group can carry out a detailed SEO Audit and review, providing you with a full website performance report and a plan of action.